tallysmartins/noosfero/README.md

 As a Noosfero administrator user, go to administrator panel:

+- Execute the command to allow city and states to show up: psql -U USERNAME -d NOOSFERO_DATABASE -a -f db/brazil_national_regions.sql
 - Click on "Enable/disable plugins" option
 - Click on "MPOG Software Plugin" check-box